 For children, deschooling is a time of decompression (sometimes de-tox or recovery) from the school environment they’ve been in, so that they can relax out of their school-related stress and re-discover their natural curiosity and love of learning.
 When used as a transition to homeschooling, it’s also a time of adjustment as they move into new ways of doing things.

 For links to articles with more details and tips, see our page on Deschooling.

 What do I teach?
 Must I follow a curriculum?

-For more thoughts on the subject, see our page on Curriculum.
+For more details on what a curriculum is and how to choose one (if any), see our page on Curriculum.
 For ideas and suppliers, see our pages of Resources.
 If you wish to follow the same grade-by-grade sequence as the public school system, see the Ministry of Education's Ontario curriculum guidelines.

 What if my child wants to learn something I can't teach?

 If there's a topic of knowledge or a skill you haven't acquired yourself, or if you just don't feel able to present something in a way that helps your child learn it, don't be afraid to delegate the task to someone else who has more experience or ability.
 There are tutors, courses and workshops offered through community centres and colleges, correspondence or online courses, and video tutorials.
 Even some textbooks are well enough written that a child or teen can learn from them without assistance.
 In fact, you might be surprised at what your youngsters will learn on their own if you let them do their own exploring and research.
 You might also like to learn right alongside them — not only to acquire the same knowledge and skills, but to demonstrate lifelong learning in action and show them how one goes about figuring out how to learn something one has decided to learn.
 And if you or your child or both of you do need a little extra help, ask among your family members, friends, and acquaintances, including fellow homeschooling parents from your local support group.